datamindedbe/demo-upcloud-data-platform/Tutorial.md

 This tutorial walks you through setting up a cloud-agnostic, open-source data platform on Upcloud [opentofu](https://opentofu.org/).
 All the necessary code is available in [Github](https://github.com/datamindedbe/demo-upcloud-data-platform)

+Estimated deployment time: ~30–45 minutes (most of it waiting for the Kubernetes cluster, Load balancer and managed database to be ready).
+Expected cost: ~10€X/day for the demo setup.”

 ## Architecture overview

 Before we start, here is a high-level overview of the architecture and components used in this demo data platform.